The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Take a photo of Torre del Oro

-La Giralda is probably the most known tower in Seville, but it isn’t the only tower in the city.
+La Giralda is probably the best-known tower in Seville, but it isn’t the only tower in the city.

 Torre del Oro is another beautiful tower located on the left side of the river.
 This beautiful tower was initially built in the 13th century and used to be a watchtower to control access to Seville via the Guadalquivir River.